 I'm looking at some of your favourite FTSE 100 companies and examining how each will deliver their dividends.

-Today, I'm putting supermarket Wm.
-Morrison Supermarkets (LSE: MRW) under the microscope.
+Today, I'm putting Anglo-Dutch consumer goods giant Unilever (LSE: ULVR) (NYSE: UL.US) under the microscope.

-Finally, if you already own shares in Morrison, you may wish to read this free Motley Fool report.
-You see, our top analysts have pinpointed a select group of blue-chip companies as "5 Great Dividend Shares To Retire On".
+If you already own shares in Unilever -- or are thinking of investing in the company -- you may wish to read this free Motley Fool report.
+You see, Unilever is one of a select handful of blue-chip companies that have been pinpointed by our top analysts as "5 Shares To Retire On".

 The Fab Five, which include a utility group "with nearly guaranteed returns" and a healthcare company with "prodigious cash generation", are some of the highest-quality businesses you'll find within the FTSE 100.

 This free report can be yours right now with no further obligation -- simply click here.